 Emperor Aurelian (270–275) included Transtiberim as part of the city wall constructed to protect Rome from the Germanic tribes, create a fortress on the right Bank and control the Gianicolo hill.

-In the Middle Ages, Trastevere had narrow, winding, irregular streets; moreover, because of the mignani (structures on the front of buildings), there was no space for carriages to pass.
-These mignani were removed at the end of the 15th century.
-However, Trastevere was still a tangle of narrow streets.
+In the Middle Ages, Trastevere had narrow, winding, irregular streets.
+Moreover, because of the mignani (structures on the front of buildings), carriages had no space to pass.
+These mignani were removed at the end of the 15th century, but Trastevere was still a tangle of narrow streets.

-There was a strong contrast between the large, opulent houses of the upper classes and the small, dilapidated houses of the poor.
+There was a strong contrast between the large, opulent houses of the upper classes and the tiny, dilapidated dwellings of the poor.
 Up until Sixtus IV’s reign at the end of the 15th century, there was no pavement on the streets.
-Bricks were utilized, but sampietrini (cobblestones), which were better suited for carriages, eventually took their place.
+Bricks were utilized, but Zamperini (cobblestones), which was better suited for carriages, eventually took their place.

-Trastevere is mainly famous for its restaurants and bars, but there are many historically significant and beautiful churches, galleries, and other places of interest.
+While Trastevere is renowned for its vibrant restaurants and bars, it also boasts a wealth of historically significant churches, galleries, and other unique attractions that are sure to pique your interest.

-All sights and exciting places in Trastevere are marked on the map, which I advise you to look at before planning your trip.
+The map marks all the sights and exciting places in Trastevere, which I advise you to look at before planning your trip.

 One of the gates of Rome’s Aurelian walls is called Porta Settimiana.
 It rises in the area of Trastevere and up through the Janiculum Hill at the northern point of the rough triangle formed by the town walls that Emperor Aurelian built in the third century.